Case Study: Removing Video increased conversion rate by 88.46%

 GoSection8 results

-Our customer saw a dramatic uptick in paid sign-ups.
+Our customers saw a dramatic uptick in paid sign-ups.
 There was an 88.46% increase in conversions from this change.

 Conversion Rate Optimization Insights from the test

-Why would removing the video and replacing it with clear benefits and CTA increase conversions?
-Was it something wrong with video?
+Why would removing and replacing the video with clear benefits and CTA increase conversions?
+Was there something wrong with the video?
 Our changes did a few things:

-2. A clear action and giving visitors a roadmap of what to do next is key to increase persuasion.
+2. A clear action and giving visitors a roadmap of what to do next is key to increasing persuasion.

-3. The video was taking prime real estate and could be replaced with more actionable and important elements.
+3. The video took prime real estate and could be replaced with more actionable and important elements.

 Lesson learned